 An outright ban of the plastic straw is not an inclusive policy, but, rather, downright exclusive.” – Glenda Watson-Hyatt, CPABC member

 The Cerebral Palsy Association of BC does not agree with an outright ban on plastic straws.
 We believe that plastic straws should be readily available for anyone with a disability when they request one.
 There are many valid reasons why people with disabilities need plastic straws.
+Here, we have listed a few of these reasons.

 I implore people to stop, think and listen to why a plastic straw ban will not work for everyone.
 Listen to the lived experiences of people with disabilities who do require the ubiquitous plastic straw.” – Glenda Watson-Hyatt